 - It is the worst evil that makes people feel addicted to having no responsible attitude to their health.

-If you follow the recommendations mentioned in this article, you will definitely get an A-grade.
+If you follow the recommendations mentioned from our experts who work in custom essay writing service, you will definitely get an A-grade.
 Follow the tips, and use a good sample of an essay on the same topic for you to meet the expectations of your teacher!